 Leaving the EU means there will be changes that will affect businesses and individual citizens.
-Individuals and businesses can check what they need to do in preparation for the 1st January 2021.
+Individuals and businesses can check what the new rules that apply after the end of the transition period.

 The government's official website has links to news, guidance, services, research and policy related to the transition period, along with a database of transition-period and Brexit-related freedom of information requests.

 There are a variety of different sources of information regarding the transition period, and our trading relationship outside of the European Union.

 - Suffolk Chamber of Commerce: a range of news, information and checklists for businesses.
 Furthermore, there are now two Trade and Business advisors working with the Suffolk Chamber of Commerce, who can be contacted by telephone on 01473 694803